Enhance your knowledge of Forensic Anthropology by taking this test.

 #21.
 Kinky hairs are characteristics of:

-#24.
-The following is not a feature of a female skull:
+#22.
+The following is not a component of Gustafson’s method:

 Results